-TPO - British art researcher Adam Busiakiewicz was surfing the web on page X when he stopped because of a photo just posted by Tim Cox, Lord Lieutenant of Warwickshire - an honorary position representing the British Crown in the central English county.
-It was a photo at a reception at Warwick's Shire Hall, the headquarters of Warwickshire County Council.
+TPO - British art researcher Adam Busiakiewicz was browsing the web on X when he stopped at a photo recently posted by Tim Cox, Lord Lieutenant of Warwickshire – an honorary position representing the British Crown in the central county of England.
+The photo was taken at a reception at Warwick's Shire Hall, the headquarters of Warwickshire County Council.

 ![]() |